tekabu/carwash-admin-customer/src/admin/README.md

 **Note:** Make sure to configure your `.env` file with your database connection settings.
 This admin panel shares the same database with the customer portal.

+Set `TELESCOPE_ENABLED=false` in environments where you don't want to expose the Telescope dashboard.
+It defaults to `true` for local development.
+When Telescope is enabled outside of `local`, make sure the admin session login page is reachable because Telescope now requires an authenticated web session before loading.
+Use `TELESCOPE_AUTH_GUARD` (default `web`) and `TELESCOPE_LOGIN_ROUTE` (default `login`) if you need to point Telescope at a custom guard or login route.

 ### 3. Generate Application Key

 Generate a new application key: